Virginia Peninsula AVA

-Virginia Peninsula is an American Viticultural Area (AVA) located in southeast Virginia that encompasses the counties of James City, York, New Kent and Charles City as well as the independent cities of Poquoson, Hampton, Newport News and Williamsburg.
-It was established as the state's ninth and 258th AVA on August 24, 2021, by the Alcohol and Tobacco Tax and Trade Bureau (TTB) of the Treasury after reviewing the petition submitted by The Williamsburg Winery, proposing a viticultural area named "Virginia Peninsula."
+Virginia Peninsula is an American Viticultural Area (AVA) located in southeast Virginia encompassing James City, York, New Kent and Charles City Counties including the cities of Poquoson, Hampton, Newport News and Williamsburg.
+It was established as the nation's 258^{th} and the state's ninth appellation on August 25, 2021, by the Alcohol and Tobacco Tax and Trade Bureau (TTB), Treasury after reviewing the petition submitted by The Williamsburg Winery, proposing a viticultural area named "Virginia Peninsula."

 The AVA identifies from its location on the natural landform known as the Virginia Peninsula, outlined by the York River, James River, Hampton Roads and Chesapeake Bay.
 It is sometimes known as the Lower Peninsula to distinguish it from two other peninsulas to the north, the Middle Peninsula and the Northern Neck.

-At the time the petition was submitted the area encompassed 673059 acres with 5 commercial vineyards cultivating approximately 112 acre.
-According to the petition, an additional 61 acre of vineyards are planned in the near future.
-In addition, there are 5 wineries located within the AVA.
-The petition identifies the distinguishing features of the Virginia Peninsula AVA as its geology and climate.
+The petition noted land coverage as 673059 acres with five commercial vineyards cultivating approximately 112 acre.
+Future plans included an additional 61 acre of vineyards.
+The petition identified the distinguishing features of the Virginia Peninsula AVA as its geology and climate.